 Regional organisations operating as Science Hubs can now apply for funds of up to $7,000 in 2023 to facilitate the delivery of year-round public engagement programs.

 Please contact firstname.lastname@example.org if you would like the 2023 grant guidelines and application form.

 Inspiring Australia Science Engagement Program

-Funded by the Commonwealth Department of Industry, Innovation and Science, the Inspiring Australia Science Engagement Program supports a range of science engagement activities to inspire, motivate and cultivate a scientifically engaged community across Australia.
+Funded by the Commonwealth Department of Industry, Science and Resources, the Inspiring Australia science engagement program supports a range of national science engagement activities to inspire, motivate and cultivate a scientifically engaged community across Australia.

 For more information on the schedule for these grants, check the Inspiring Australia national grant information at the Department’s website.

 - National Science Week Grants that support the delivery of science engagement activities during National Science Week each year in August.

 - Prime Minister’s Prizes for Science, annual awards for outstanding achievement in science, innovation and science teaching.